housing, residence, garden

 Neave’s rigorous elimination of any undefined or residual space helped to achieve this – it feels as though there is not one redundant square inch in the house.

 The houses were built all-electric.
-To take advantage of ‘Economy 7’ cheaper night time electricity, heating of the upper and middle floors is by large blockwork storage slabs located in the central core.
-These slowly release heat through vents during the day, helped by a thermostat-controlled fan.
-The brickwork step on to the terrace in the kitchen/ dining room is also heated.
+To take advantage of ‘Economy 7’ cheaper night time electricity, heating of the upper and middle floors was by large blockwork storage slabs located in the central core.
+These slowly released heat through vents during the day, with a boost option controlled by a thermostat.
+The brickwork step on to the terrace in the kitchen/ dining room was also heated.

-The lower ground floor has underfloor heating that extends across the entire floor apart from the bathroom.
+The lower ground floor had electric underfloor heating that extended across the entire floor apart from the bathroom.
 The houses were built single-glazed.

 In retrospect Neave Brown regarded Winscombe Street as the prototype for his two later much larger low-rise high-density housing schemes which he designed when working for Camden Council.
 These are Fleet Road (1967) and Alexandra Road (1969).